ElmTran/telegram_chatgpt_bot/README.md

     docker build -t chatbot .
     ```

-3. Set your config in `config.py`.

-4. Run the bot.
+3. Run the docker image.

     ```bash

-    docker run -d --name chatbot chatbot
+    docker run -d --name chatbot -v /path/to/prod.ini:/app/config/prod.ini chatbot
     ```

-5. A template docker-compose.yml is provided.
+4. A template docker-compose.yml is provided.
 You can use it to deploy the bot.

     ```yaml
     version: '3'